shohne/CarND-Behavioral-Cloning/README.md

 Prerequisites
 ---
 To run this project, you need [Anaconda 4.5.1](https://anaconda.org/conda-canary/conda/files?version=4.5.1) installed.
+It was tested developed and tested in Windows 10 with CUDA 9 and CUDNN 7.1.

 Installation
 ---